 Any new PDFs we publish will meet accessibility standards.

-Live video streams (hosted on Facebook) don’t have captions.
+Live video streams pre-2019 and hosted on Facebook don’t have captions.
 This doesn’t meet WCAG 2.1 success criterion 1.2.4 (captions - live).

 How we tested this website

-This website was last tested on 3rd September 2019.
-The test was carried out internally by our Digital Marketing Manager using a variety of online tools (i.e. https://www.powermapper.com and https://wave.webaim.org).
+This website was last tested on 3rd September 2019 and all 82 pages of RVC Equine were tested on 11th October 2022.
+These tests were carried out internally by our web team using a variety of online tools (i.e. https://www.powermapper.com and https://wave.webaim.org).

 - Those at the top level of the site (i.e. everything linked from the main navigation)